 The standard sets out in a single IFRS a framework for measurement of fair value and related disclosures.
 The definition of fair value emphasizes that fair value is a market-based measurement, not an entity-specific measurement.
-This new standard is applicable for periods beginning on or after January 1, 2013, with early application permitted, and is not expected to significantly impact the Company.

 IFRIC 20, Stripping Costs in the Production Phase of a Surface Mine